bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 I'm about to teach you the only word you will ever need to say to convince everyone that you are a command-line bad ass.
 Are you ready?

-**grep**     *global regular expression parser* (?)
+**grep**

 We showed a little how to search within a file using `less`.

 Using `grep` we can search within files without even opening them.
-Grep is a command-line utility for searching plain-text data sets for lines matching a string or regular expression.
+Grep is a command-line utility that uses regular expressions to search plain-text for strings matching specific patterns.

 Let's find all the lines in ctl1.fastq that contain the sequence motif "GATTACA."